Sessions did not disclose contact with Russian ambassador, Justice Dept. says

 WASHINGTON — Prior to his nomination as attorney general last year, then-Alabama Sen. Jeff Sessions met with the Russian ambassador to the United States, but did not disclose the contacts during questioning during his contentious confirmation, Justice Department officials confirmed late Wednesday.

-Sessions, who took office last month as the nation's chief law enforcement officer, met with Russian ambassador Sergey Kislayk twice last year -- in July and September -- while the FBI investigated Russia's meddling in the U.S. election.
+Sessions, who took office last month as the nation's chief law enforcement officer, met with Russian ambassador Sergey Kislyak twice last year -- in July and September -- while the FBI investigated Russia's meddling in the U.S. election.
+Sessions' meetings with the ambassador were confirmed by his spokeswoman, Sarah Isgur Flores, and another Justice Department official, who is not authorized to comment publicly.

 Yet when asked in January by Sen. Al Franken, D-Minn., whether he was aware if campaign associates had any contact with Russian government officials, Sessions said he did not have knowledge of such contacts nor did he communicate with Russian officials.